Automorphisms of profinite mapping class groups: Automorphisms of procongruence mapping class groups

 defined restricting an automorphism of the full tower to one of its components.

 \begin{lemma} There holds $\Im\hat{\tr}_{S}\subseteq\Out^\I(\kPG(S,\dS))$ and $\Im\check{\tr}_{S}\subseteq\Out^\I(\kPG(S,\dS))$. \end{lemma}

 \begin{proof}The proof is exactly the same for the profinite and the procongruence case.
-Let us then prove the lemma for the procongruence Grothendieck-Teichm\"uller tower which is the case we are going to use later.
+Let us then prove the lemma for the procongruence Grothendieck-Teichm\"uller tower which is the case we need for the proof of Theorem~\ref{GT=AutT}.